 Vishwanathan Anand (India) |

-We can easily observe a player paying great attention at board and sitting (or choosing to seat) in a shrunk or submissive posture - narrowed shoulders, one or both hands touching to face, leaning forward by torso (upper body) and legs entwined at ankles.
-Players has to engage itself into getting visual clues wiz current location of pieces of its own & of competitors and number of pieces available (alive) for competition.
-We can call it as an Intellectual or Tactical posture.
+Players has to engage themselves into getting visual clues wiz current location of pieces of its own and of the competitors and the number of pieces available (alive) for competition.
+We can call it as the Tactical Thinking posture.
 Players submit themselves to the game, keep anticipating next move of an opponent and juggling with tactics.

-Mature and veteran players show very less emotions on their faces because they think an opponent might take unfair advantage by knowing their emotional responses.
-However, body gives away certain clues through alteration in posture, eye ball movement, self-touching, scratching of different body parts and face.
-They unconscious make macro, micro and subtle muscular movements on their faces which an external observer can easily pick and decode in given context.
-Since players have to concentrate on facts and tactics, they seem to pay less attention towards an emotional body language of their opponent.
+They unconsciously make macro, micro and subtle muscular movements on their faces which an experienced observer can easily pick and decode in given context.
+Since players have to concentrate on the positions and the tactics, they seem to pay less attention towards an emotional body language of their opponent.
 Audience not only watch the game but try to make predictions.

-As players age and becomes mature, it gives away less obvious clues.
-Clues remain miniaturized and complex, often intermixed with displays related with cognitive or physical processes.
-Hence, it becomes really hard for both opponents to gauge each other on emotional basis.
 However, a seasoned or trained observer can systematically observe both players and accurately predict that who's going to win or loose the game.
 As players are deeply submerging in game, an observer has to pick both obvious and not so obvious clues by burying its eyes in their moves.

 Related articles: